India

 The erotic temples of Khajuraho

-Khajuraho is located in the state of Madhya Pradesh and is best known for its temples decorated with erotic sculptures inspired by the Kamasutra.
-The erotic temples of Khajuraho were built around the year 1000, during the Chandella dynasty.
-When the centre of the kingdom shifted around 1200, the eighty temples gradually fell into decay and were eventually forgotten.
-It was not until the nineteenth century that they were rediscovered.
-Today, around twenty of the temples remain in good condition.
+Khajuraho is located in the state of Madhya Pradesh and is best known for its temples adorned with erotic sculptures inspired by the Kamasutra.
+These remarkable temples were built around the year 1000 during the reign of the Chandella dynasty.
+At the time, Khajuraho was an important cultural and religious center, and the temples reflected a worldview in which spirituality and physicality were closely intertwined.

 Madhya Pradesh Khajuraho highlights in North India travelinmypocket